Global spectra, polytopes and stacky invariants: Introduction

-where $\alpha_{max}$ ({\em resp.} $\alpha_{min}$) denotes the maximal ({\em resp.} minimal) spectral value, because $\alpha_{max}-\alpha_{min} =n$ for Laurent polynomials.
-This inequality is expected to be true for any tame regular function: this is the global version of Hertling's conjecture about the variance of the spectrum, see section \ref{sec:Conj}.
-For instance, formula (\ref{eq:VarianceIntroDim2}) show that this will be the case in the two dimensional case if the Newton polytope of $f$ is Fano.
+where $\alpha_{\max}$ (resp. $\alpha_{\min}$) denotes the maximal (resp. minimal) spectral value of $f$ (indeed, if $f$ is a Laurent polynomial we have $\alpha_{\max}-\alpha_{\min} =n$).
+This inequality is expected to be true for any tame regular function: this is the global version of Hertling's conjecture about the variance of the spectrum, see Section \ref{sec:Conj}.
+For instance, formula (\ref{eq:VarianceIntroDim2}) shows that this will be the case in the two dimensional case if the Newton polytope of $f$ is Fano.

-This paper is organized as follows: in section \ref{sec:PolytopeVarTor} we recall the basic facts on polytopes and toric varieties that we will use.
-In section \ref{sec:CahierChargesSpectre}, we discuss of what should be the spectrum of a polytope.
-The geometric spectrum is defined in section \ref{sec:SpecGeometriquePolytope} and the algebraic spectrum is defined in section \ref{sec:SpecAlgebriquePolytope}: both are compared in section \ref{sec:Comparaison}.
-The previous results are used in section \ref{sec:ConjectureVarianceSpectre} in order to get formula (\ref{eq:VarianceIntro}).
-We show Noether's formula (\ref{eq:VarianceIntroDim2}) for Fano polytopes in section \ref{sec:NoetherFanoPolytope}.
-Last, we use our results in order to motivate (and show in some cases) the conjecture about the variance of the algebraic spectrum in section \ref{sec:Conj}.
+This paper is organized as follows: in Section \ref{sec:PolytopeVarTor} we recall the basic facts on polytopes and toric varieties that we will use.
+In Section \ref{sec:CahierChargesSpectre}, we define the spectrum of a polytope.
+The geometric spectrum is defined in Section \ref{sec:SpecGeometriquePolytope} and the algebraic spectrum is defined in Section \ref{sec:SpecAlgebriquePolytope}: both are compared in Section \ref{sec:Comparaison}.
+The previous results are used in Section \ref{sec:ConjectureVarianceSpectre} in order to get formula (\ref{eq:VarianceIntro}).
+We show Noether's formula (\ref{eq:VarianceIntroDim2}) for Fano polytopes in Section \ref{sec:NoetherFanoPolytope}.
+Last, we use our results in order to motivate (and to prove in some cases) the conjecture about the variance of the spectrum at infinity of a regular function in Section \ref{sec:Conj}.

 This text owes much to Batyrev's work \cite{Batyrev2}, \cite{Batyrev3}.
 The starting point was \cite[Remark 3.13]{Batyrev2} and its close resemblance with Hertling's conjecture about the variance of the spectrum of an isolated singularity \cite{Her}: this link is previously alluded to in \cite{Her1}.